All Episodes

 If he can't get it done, nobody can get it done.

-And especially it won't get done while the Democrats are running that uh building with a dome in Washington.
+And especially it won't get done while the Democrats are running that building with a dome in Washington.

 Tom Sullivan sitting right here behind the golden EIB microphone.

-Yeah, it's um it's the way taxes really work, and there's a lot of jealousy in this country about somebody who gets a dime more than they do, and and generally it's because they did something to earn that dime in most cases.
+Yeah, it's the way taxes really work, and there's a lot of jealousy in this country about somebody who gets a dime more than they do.

 Not all cases, I understand.

-Carl in uh St. Pete's.
+Carl in St. Pete's.

-Sure do appreciate you answering a call.
+Sure do appreciate you answering the call.

 I wanted to know what the outcome of this could be.

-I just contacted my attorneys, they want to start uh levying property and you know, with the threats and everything.
+They want to start levying property and, you know, with the threats and everything.

 Oh, so you're getting letters from the IRS.

-Oh yeah.
+Oh, yeah.

-I uh you you're going to become a pen pal with the IRS for a while.
+You're going to become a pen pal with the IRS for a while.

-It's going to take like everybody else, including me, who have I've had my ID stolen as well, and and so you're in for a hassle factor, and you just start a file and you of of all the places that they've taken your ID and used it, and uh you just keep corresponding with them.
+And so you're in for a hassle factor, and you just start a file of all the places that they've taken your ID and used it.

-And it's a big problem in this country that there's people filing fraudulent tax returns, getting them getting a check and that would have been the point with the the difference in the states where I live and where where the claim was filed.
+That would have been the point with the difference in the states where I live and where the claim was filed.

 Yeah.

-One quick comment before you we go or before I let you go, I know you're busy.
+One quick comment before we go or before I let you go.

-Um you were asking why the Democrats wouldn't go ahead and debate on Fox News.
+You were asking why the Democrats wouldn't go ahead and debate on Fox News.

 Yes.